Jaden Michael

 Jaden Michael is an American actor and model.
 He is known for portraying young Colin Kaepernick in the coming-of-age web series Colin in Black & White (2021), which follows Kaepernick's early years.
+He played the lead role of Mickey Bolitar in the Prime Video series Harlan Coben's Shelter.
+He also played Agent Otto in the pilot episode of the PBS/TVO Kids series "Odd Squad," though the part was given to Filip Geljo for the remainder of the season.